-To conclude, our response to Mr Samuel was not the level of service that we want to provide for the people in Wales.
-I hope that this response has provided you with a level of assurance that we, as an organisation, are doing everything in our control to reduce the level of risk, harm and the impact that the system pressures are having on patients in our communities.
+To conclude, our response to Mrs Whale is not the level of service that we want to provide for the people in Wales.
+I hope that this response has provided you with a level of assurance that we, as an organisation, are doing everything in our control to reduce the level of risk, harm and the impact that the system pressures are having on patients in our communities, waiting for ambulances over an extended period.

-Whilst writing I would like to extend my sincere condolences to Mr Samuel's family on their sad loss.
+Whilst writing I would like to extend my sincere condolences to Mrs Whales's husband and wider family on their sad loss.
 I would also like to extend the offer to meet with you to discuss our response in more detail and provide you with any further assurance you may require regarding our commitment to continual improvement to support the prevention of future deaths.